davidwesst/blog/humble-bundle-games-go-javascript/index.md

   - javascript
   - games
   - fun
-categories:
-  - technology
   - video games
 date: "2014-10-23T16:12:28"
-excerpt: "Last week, I noticed a playable game on the Firefox start page."
+description: "Last week, I noticed a playable game on the Firefox start page."
 ---

 Last week, I noticed a playable game on the Firefox start page.
 The link at the base of the page lead me to this: